anushavaidya/Traffic-Sign-Classifier/README.md

 ## How to run:
-Clone this repository and run traffic_sign_classifier.ipynb in jupyter notebook
+Clone this repository and run traffic_sign_classifier.ipynb in jupyter notebook or Google Colab.

 ## Team Members
 * Willam Sweeten